Life As a Correspondence Clerk

 Speaking: Talking to others to convey information effectively.

 Types of Correspondence Clerk

-- Commercial Correspondent
+- Legislative Correspondent

-Are There Job Opportunities for Correspondence Clerks?
+Is There Job Demand for Correspondence Clerks?

 The states with the most job growth for Correspondence Clerk are Oregon, Oklahoma, and Texas.
 Watch out if you plan on working in Colorado, Illinois, or Ohio.
 These states have the worst job growth for this type of profession.

 How Much Does a Correspondence Clerk Make?